apranger/degenerates/README.md

   - Auction budget is not transferable and may not be used as a consideration in any deal

 ### Free Agent Draft - RFA
-  - First two rounds of Free Agent Draft will be scripted / forced, to disposition RFAs
+  - First two rounds of Free Agent Draft will be scripted to disposition RFAs
     - Player's owner will nominate an RFA (or pass) for $1
     - Player's owner may not participate in the bidding process
     - Other owners bid on the player, until a winning bid is reached